 Your individual timetable is available on Student Self Service (except for examinations run locally by departments, which will publish the relevant timetables).
 The examination timetable for every subject is published online.

 It is crucial that support needs and examination arrangements are dealt with as early as possible in your University career.
-If you have a specific learning difficulty (SpLD) (such as dyslexia or dyspraxia) or suspect that you may have one, please consult the Disability Advisory Service (see section 3), or your college office, your department for non-matriculated students or, for research students, your Director of Graduate Studies, as soon as possible to discuss your needs.
+If you have a specific learning difficulty (SpLD) (such as dyslexia or dyspraxia) or another disability that may affect your ability to undertake assessment as prescribed, or suspect that you may have one, please consult the Disability Advisory Service, or your college office, or your department if you are a non-matriculated student, as soon as possible to discuss your needs.

-Reqests for alternative examination arrangements for disability-related reasons (e.g. use of a word-processor) must be submitted via your college (or department for non-matriculated students) to the Proctors by Friday of Week 4 of:
+Requests for exam adjustments for disability-related reasons (e.g. use of a word-processor) must be submitted via your college (or department for non-matriculated students) by Friday of Week 4 of: